statiagov/gesmew/guides/content/api/countries.md

    :current_page => 1 }
 end %>

-Results can be returned in a specific order by specifying which field to sort by when making a request.
+Results can be returned in a specific inspection by specifying which field to sort by when making a request.

 ```text
 GET /api/countries?q[s]=name%20desc```